tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-11-when-youre-in-the-business-of-complexification.md

 - writing
 keywords:
 bitlink: https://rebrand.ly/taxesandturbotaxirs
-summary: "In this post, I share a few thoughts after doing my taxes.
+description: "In this post, I share a few thoughts after doing my taxes.
 Some businesses thrive on complexity and would have you believe there's no simple approach apart from purchasing their software."
 redirect_from:
 - /2019/04/10/before-you-celebrate-turbo-tax
 ---